Healthdirect Free Australian health advice you can count on.

 Self-care at home

-• gargling with warm salty water
+• Gargle with warm water and salt.

 Find out more about self-care tips on what to do if you have a high temperature (fever).